-- M-SL definition: is more variable than the MLT-SL due to the higher variability in the summer beginning, which is more prone to the winter conditions.
-The summer starts between the end of March and the beginning of April for high-latitudes and one week later mid-latitudes (see Table 1).
+- M-SL definition: this is more variable than the MLT-SL due to the higher variability in the summer beginning, which is more prone to the winter conditions.
+The summer starts between the end of March and the beginning of April for high latitudes and 1 week later at middle latitudes (see Table 1).
 In this case, linear trends were found for summer beginning and summer length with 90% or more confidence.
 The years 2012 and 2016 displayed extreme values.
-However, in the latter, the earlier summer beginning was a consequence of a final warming (Yamazaki and Matthias, 2019). - At mid-latitudes, the length of the growing season at ground level is similar or has around 10-day difference (depending on the author) to the M-SL. - After analyzing the time series and trying to relate it to other events (solar activity, QBO, ENSO, sPJO strong polar-night jet oscillations and MSSW), we were not able to find a direct influence on the summer length of summer length or summer beginning.
-Only for the M-SL we found one year (with a strong MSSW and 2016 final warming) being directly affected.
-The 17-year time series are short to study the period related to QBO or ENSO.
-On the other hand, with the 31-year time series (see Fig. 5), we detected periodicities of around 2.21-2.58 and 2.82-3.87 years that we could attribute to QBO and ENSO, respectively (e.g. Offermann et al., 2015).
+However, in the latter, the earlier summer beginning was a consequence of a final warming (Yamazaki and Matthias, 2019). - At middle latitudes, the length of the growing season at ground level is similar or has around 10 d difference (depending on the author) to the M-SL. - After analyzing the time series and trying to relate it to other events (solar activity, QBO, ENSO, strong polarnight jet oscillations, and MSSW), we were not able to find a direct influence on the summer length or summer beginning.
+Only for the M-SL did we find 1 year (with a strong MSSW and 2016 final warming) being directly affected.
+The 17-year time series are short for studying the period related to QBO or ENSO.
+On the other hand, with the 31-year time series (see Fig. 5), we detected periodicities of around 2.21-2.58 and 2.82-3.87 years that we could attribute to QBO and ENSO, respectively (e.g., Offermann et al., 2015).